 The Santa Clara County Sheriff's Office sponsors the Sheriff's Chaplaincy Program.
 A trained Chaplain is on call 24 hours a day to be of assistance to the Sheriff's Office and to individual personnel, whenever needed.
 The Chaplaincy Program is coordinated by Father Paul Weisbeck.

-You can also contact us via US mail at:
+Contact us via US mail at:

 Santa Clara County Sheriff's Office